Here are the new COVID-19 restrictions coming into effect Wednesday | News

-Ontario has reintroduced a number of public health measures in an effort to slow the spread of COVID-19 and they go into effect at 12:01 on Wednesday.
+Ontario has reintroduced a number of public health measures in an effort to slow the spread of COVID-19, and they officially went into effect at 12:01 on Wednesday.

 - You might also like: